 All emergency LS equipment is stored at the West WWTP.
 The Utility's crews will pick up any necessary equipment to respond to the alarm at either the West WWTP or from a rental company.
 The Utility owns one portable 80kw generator and two diesel 6", 1960 gpm (2.8 MGD) portable pumps to use for backup power and emergency pumping capabilities.
-The Utility has used two rental companies in the past, namely Heartland Pumps and ITT, to procure additional 6" diesel pumps.
+The Utility has used rental companies in the past to procure additional 6" diesel pumps.
 The Utility requires any new lift station to be plumbed for bypass pumping.